Neocreb/frontend-eloity-unified-ecosys/MARKETPLACE_SYSTEM.md

 ## License

-This marketplace system is part of the Softchat platform and is licensed under the [MIT License](LICENSE).
+This marketplace system is part of the Eloity platform and is licensed under the [MIT License](LICENSE).